Orange-Cyberdefense/fenrir-ocd/README.md

 The project is open for pull requests and bug reports !
 The great thing is I would be more than happy to offer you a beer for any form of contribution.
 Please participate in this project and help me make it better :)
 And if you don't know where to start or want some help, do not hesitate to contact me !

-Also, if you want to chat about the project or ask questions, you can shoot me an email at __valerian.legrand@orange.com__ or you can also find me on IRC : __WaffleWrath__
+Also, if you want to chat about the project or ask questions, you can find me on IRC : __WaffleWrath__

 # Docs & Vids